levnagornov/poc-command-trigger-app/README.md

 # A proof of concept app "Command trigger"
 This is POC app, that shows that it's possible to trigger a command on a Linux machine remotely with a backend app via HTTP.
+The backend is build with `Flask`, for the Linux OS I used `Ubuntu`.

 ## How to install
 Install Docker on your machine first.
 Then you can use Docker to start the whole application: